Elizabeth-Warren/exercise-toes/README.md

 # exercise-toes
-We believe down to our toes.
+We believe in this fight down to our toes.
 Generic home for endpoints for organizing APIs, webhooks, website utils, etc.

 This is a service running in production, pared down to be an interview question about implementing an ActBlue webhook that opts new donors into